abinit/abinit/doc/mkdocs-user-guide/respfn.md

     The perturbation is the change of wavevector by dk in the Hamiltonian, hence the perturbation is referred to as the derivative dk perturbation ("ddk" perturbation).

+Note 1
-Note 1: the ddk perturbation is defined as the derivative with respect to k in reduced coordinates; this is equivalent to applying a linear perturbation of strength 2*pi along the conjugate direction in real space.
+:   the ddk perturbation is defined as the derivative with respect to k
+    in reduced coordinates; this is equivalent to applying a linear perturbation of strength 2*pi along the conjugate direction in real space.
 This statement comes from the derivation of the phase factor exp(i*2*pi*k*r) with respect to k in reduced coordinates.

+Note 2
-Note 2: in case the electric field type perturbation is computed inside a finite electric field, the derivative of the Hamiltonian with respect to the electronic wavevector is not computed : everything is done by a finite- difference technique.
+:   in case the electric field type perturbation is computed inside a
+    finite electric field, the derivative of the Hamiltonian with respect to the electronic wavevector is not computed: everything is done by a finite- difference technique.
 Also, the definition of the homogeneous electric field perturbation is not along the axes of the reciprocal lattice, but in cartesian coordinates.
 Sorry for the possible confusion ...

-These electric-type perturbations are also characterized by two numbers :
+These electric-type perturbations are also characterized by two numbers:
 "ipert" being natom+1 for the ddk perturbation and natom+2 for the electric field, and "idir" being 1, 2 or 3, as for phonon perturbations.
 Although the possibility of electric field characterized by a non-zero wavevector is